What are ‘Acts of God’ and when are they covered?

 - Breakage of glass not caused by collision.

 Certain types of coverage besides Comprehensive may be activated in the event of a natural disaster.
 For example, your insurer may deny that a claim was “caused” by a natural disaster or other Comprehensive type of loss, and may tell you that the claim must be filed under another type of coverage.
 Additionally, if you don’t have Comprehensive coverage, these types of coverage may be used to cover your claim.
-This can include:

 Some states have precedence set in the state law or jury instructions on how to interpret chains of events.
 In some states, the first event in a chain of events can be considered as the “cause” of damage.
 For example, if a volcano eruption is covered under your policy, and it causes a dam to break and subsequently flood your home, some states might consider the volcano to be the “cause” of the flood damage.
 If you have coverage for volcanic eruptions but not flood protection, you could still get your claim paid.
+Mortgage lenders typically require you to carry coverage that makes sense for where you live.
+So if you live in a high flood and volcano risk area, you would be expected to carry both.

-Chances are, you may have to go to court and do battle with your insurance company if they try to deny this type of circumstance, so it’s best to consult with an attorney if your insurer is denying all or part of a claim for a natural disaster.
+Chances are, you may have to go to court and do battle with your insurance company if they try to deny this type of circumstance.
+So it’s best to consult with an attorney if your insurer is denying all or part of a claim for a natural disaster.

 If your state does not recognize “proximate cause” as a contributing factor, then you would have to rely on flood insurance to cover your damage, even though it was initially started by a volcanic eruption.
+In these cases, your insurer may only cover the amount directly associated with the covered risk.
+Knowing what your comprehensive insurance covers before you have a claim is essential.

 Some insurers have exceptions for floods, storms, or other factors depending on where you live.
 Drivers in coastal regions and high-risk storm areas may have to buy extra insurance for these types of disasters.
 Drivers in midwestern states may have to purchase extra coverage for tornadoes or hail damage, as well.
 As always, check with your insurance company about Acts of God insurance and read your policy to make sure you’re fully covered.